department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/conversation-guide.md

 Thinking about your [benefit or service], are there other related things you need to do online, or that you had to do in the past?
 Show me how you’d go about doing that, and please continue thinking out loud.
 You’re doing a great job with that.

 **If participant does not have any additional experience with VA to pull from, pull logged-in task from Cindy’s top task research findings:**
-Now imagine you wanted to file for a disability increase.
+Now imagine you have a hearing problem that has recently gotten worse, and you wanted to increase your disability rating.
 Show me how you’d go about doing that, and please continue thinking out loud.
 You’re doing a great job with that.

 - *If needed,*
 	- Guide away from MHV or eBenefits to VA.gov